rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/create-nocode-vision.md

     1. Select a resource under the **Resource** drop-down menu or create a new resource.

     1. In the **Project type** list, choose whether your vision project will perform object detection or image classification.
-For this Quickstart Guide, select **Object detection**.
+For more information on the project types, click **Help me choose**.

     1. In the **Optimization** list, select whether you want to optimize your project for accuracy, low network latency, or a balance of both.